Boran/freenac/WindowsGUI/README.WinGUI.txt

 Description:
   This Windows Executable can be used to connect to the NAC Database and manage it.

+  Copyright (C) 2007 Swisscom, FreeNAC Core Team, Sean Boran, http://www.FreeNAC.net

+License
   We cannot provide source code at the moment as its proprietary, but you can use it for free.
+  You may not charge other for this tool, and must always preserve this file and the CHANGELOG if copying.

-  This is issue will probably be solved by replacing it with a WebGUI, depending on the Team resources (contributions are welcome).
+  The OpenSource issue will probably be solved by replacing it with a WebGUI, depending on the Team resources (contributions are welcome).

-  Copyright (C) 2007 Swisscom, FreeNAC Core Team, Sean Boran, http://www.FreeNAC.net

 Using this GUI on the Online FreeNAC database
 ---------------------------------------------